Contents

 • Utilize online resources specifically designed for exam preparation

-Moreover, the job market for electrical workers is projected to expand, with the construction industry alone anticipating a 9.9% increase in employment from 2020 to 2030.
+Moreover, for electrical workers is projected to expand, with the construction industry alone anticipating a 9.9% increase in employment from 2020 to 2030.
 Electricians in the District of Columbia reported the highest average pay of $42.72 per hour as of May 2023, highlighting the promising financial prospects for those entering this field.
 However, the pandemic has impacted the influx of skilled tradespeople, potentially leading to a shortage.

 This situation emphasizes the need for proactive measures such as: